wanghehv1996/newton/docs/migration.rst

 per-joint compliance settings and have decided to remove this feature for memory efficiency.

 The :meth:`newton.ModelBuilder.add_joint_free()` method now initializes the positional dofs of the free joint with the child body's transform (``body_q``).

+The universal and compound joints have been removed in favor of the more general D6 joint.

 Renderers